 Right after the Andrew McCutchen extension in the spring, I posited that Neil Walker may be the next Pirate signed to a long-term extension.
 There were some discussions between the two sides, but it has been suspected that the Pirates were leaning more towards a Jose Tabata-style of deal and Walker wanted to be paid on a more moderate scale.

 That post was prior to the start of the 2012 season, so the only data points (excluding the cup of coffee in September 2009) were Walker's 2010 (811 OPS, .351 wOBA, 118 wRC+, 2.0 WAR) and Walker's 2011 (742 OPS, .322 wOBA, 103 wRC+, 3.0 WAR).
 At this point in 2012, Walker is continuing to be an ascending asset for the Pirates with a 799 OPS, .369 wOBA, 120 wRC+, 3.0 WAR).
-Among NL second basemen, Walker is ranked 2nd in wOBA, wRC+, and WAR behind only Aaron Hill.
+Among NL second basemen, Walker is ranked 2nd in wOBA, wRC+, and WAR behind o...

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.